lizhieffe/6.828/lab/solutions/lab5.md

 # Exercises 5 & 6

 I had some trouble with the big file test in `testfile`.
 I was not setting the indirect block number in `file_block_walk()` after allocating it.
 I was also treating the `f_indirect` field as a pointer to the block as opposed to the block number.
 It turns out that other part of the source rely on `f_indirect` being a block number and not a pointer.
 This mean that whenever I want to find an indirect block, I have to transform `f_indirect` into the in memory address, cast it to a pointer and then dereference it as an array.

+# Exercise 7

+Implementing `exec` in user space is difficult because the function is meant to replace the caller's process image in-place without returning.
+So after calling `exofork()` and returning in the child, a call to `exec` should load up a process image and start executing it.
+It would be easiest to go in the kernel and load the image into the process that way but if we had to implement it in user space, I would load the `exec` code in the child's exception stack, jump there, execute `exec`, load the process image and return.

+# Exercise 8

+While working on this, I found a bug in the IPC code, specifically in `ipc_recv()`.
+I was incorrectly setting the permissions of the incoming pages.
+Took me a while to debug but finally tracked it down.